subhoney/naui_instructor_crossover/Naui Open Water Scuba Diver Instructor.md

 1. Educating divers about our values and attitudes, fostering understanding and compliance through respect for knowledge;
 1. Behaving in an exemplary professional manner that supports NAUI’s commitment to safe diving and environmental conservation.

+### Rules, Policies, and Regulations

+Establishing and communicating clear guideposts for appropriate conduct is an important part of planning successful diving activities and essential to effectively motivating divers.
+Such guides can be divided into three distinct categories, each of which can be of particular use to NAUI leaders.

+#### Rules

+Rules can be established by anyone, and violations are commonly understood to have consequences.
+They are especially useful for maintaining order, and reinforcing learned behavior if they are:

+- Reasonable
+- Explained
+- Understood

+Agreed to by those affected.

+Instructors often use rules with constructive consequences to aid teaching and reinforce learning.

+#### Policies

+Policies are established procedures based on wisdom, knowledge, or good judgment, and are designed to facilitate or expedite some goal.
+They define the usual courses of action an individual or organization will follow or the conditions under which performance will occur.
+Policies should reflect prudence and appeal to reason and logic.
+Violations may generate social or personal disapproval, and/or violators may not be allowed to continue their participation until they conform to policies.

+Leaders can exercise discretion in setting the rules and policies for their activities.
+In fact, the NAUI Standards and Policies Manual is an example of policies.
+NAUI leaders voluntarily agree to abide by them while conducting leadership activities in order to remain members in good standing and continue to receive the benefits of the Association.

+#### Regulations

+Regulations are laws established by duly empowered authority.
+Compliance is not voluntary and punishments are prescribed for violations.
+Examples are U.S. Coast Guard regulations or city, provincial, state, and county laws, fish and game or environmental conservation laws or traffic codes.
+NAUI leaders are obligated to know and obey the laws that affect diving, should ensure that participants understand them, and should encourage compliance.
+NAUI members do not, however, enforce regulations; this job is reserved for authorized law enforcement personnel with legal jurisdiction.

+NAUI leaders must insist upon lawful behavior and should not tolerate lawbreaking.
+Divers who break the law should be told they have and discouraged from continuing.
+If necessary, report offenders to the authorities.